websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/developer-guide/tags-api-basics.md

 ## Put a Keyword

-Do a complete overwrite of an existing tag with the following cURL and Java commands.
+Completely overwrite an existing tag with the following cURL and Java commands.
 Note, replace `1234` with your tag's ID.

 ### Keyword_PUT_ById.sh